Return to main Vanishing B.C. page Return to home page

 Thanks to Penny Dell for the original contact information, and to Norah and Arthur Harfman.

-Above: the ranchhouse in 1995.
+Above: the ranchhouse as it was in 1995, painted in oils.
 Below: I returned to the hills in the spring of 2005 and hiked around until I found a view down onto the site.
 Just the one, smaller, barn still exists, along with the poplar trees that first caught my eye.
 As with the old motel sites and homesteads in the Fraser Canyon, it will be the trees that will survive – the only markers of human settlement.

 The following information gleaned from Anarchist Mountain Settlements by Katie Lacey.
 (Okanagan Hist society Vol. 16, 1952. pp 112-117)